nosir/cleave.js/README.md

 [![Travis](https://img.shields.io/travis/nosir/cleave.js.svg?maxAge=2592000)](https://travis-ci.org/nosir/cleave.js)

-Cleave.js has a simple purpose: to help you separate input text content automatically.
+Cleave.js has a simple purpose: to help you format input text content automatically.

 The idea is to provide an easy way to increase readability when you are typing.
 By using the library, you won't need to write any mind-blowing regular expressions or mask patterns to format input text.